john-org/2-react-Intro/readme.md

 ### Prototypal inheritance

-Before we get any further let's look at the `class` syntax we will be using in React.
+Let's look at the `class` syntax we will be using in React.

-cd into `reference > classes`, run a server and open `1-inheritance.html` in a browser.
+Open `1-inheritance.html` from `reference > classes` in a browser.

 Classes in React (ref. `react-overview > forms.js`) are based on JS prototypal inheritance.